-Caught up in Trump impeachment, US diplomats fight back
+Frustrated US diplomats fight back in impeachment probe

 The White House has insisted the administration, including career officials, would not participate in the impeachment investigation.
 Democrats have compelled the testimony of most of the officials through subpoenas and the State Department has so far not retaliated against those who have appeared.

-Neumann, the American Academy of Diplomacy president, urged Secretary of State Mike Pompeo to back up his staff if there are calls for them to be punished.
+Neumann, the American Academy of Diplomacy president, urged Pompeo to back up his staff if there are calls for them to be punished.

 “So far, Pompeo has failed to show loyalty to the people who work for him,” he said.
 “But, he has another test.
 Does anything happen to those who testify?
 If nothing happens, I would give Pompeo credit for having blocked it.”

 Pompeo has not spoken frequently about the inquiry except to say it is unfair to the people who work for him because they are not allowed to bring State Department lawyers with them to testify.
-Yet in a Friday interview with Politico, he suggested his opposition to their appearances was not particularly strong.

-“I hope they go to tell the truth,” Pompeo said.
-“And say things that are accurate to the best of their knowledge and complete — not only accurate, but complete, and then I have every expectation that Congress will perform its oversight function properly if the process is appropriate.”
+“My view is that each of us has a solemn responsibility to defend the Constitution and to speak the truth. … I hope those officers who go to Capitol Hill will speak truthfully, that they’ll speak completely,” he said Sunday.

 Two more diplomats get their turn to talk this week: William Taylor, currently the top U.S. diplomat in Ukraine, and Philip Reeker, the acting assistant secretary of state for Europe.